-If you have a large master bedroom, this Friedrich Chill window air conditioner can handle it — the 8,000 BTU model can cool down rooms up to 350 square feet.
-Light sleepers will enjoy how quietly this conditioner operates, with minimal noise so you won’t be kept awake all night by a whirring sound.
+If you have a large owner’s bedroom, this Friedrich Chill window air conditioner can handle it — the 8,000 BTU model can cool down rooms up to 350 square feet.
+Light sleepers will enjoy how quietly this air conditioner operates, with minimal noise so you won’t be kept awake all night by a whirring sound.
 The unit also oscillates left and right as it cools the space, so your entire room will get an even cool.

 This powerful LG model has a 12.1 efficiency ratio according to the Energy Star guidelines, a rating that should guarantee you some energy savings if you are switching from an older model.
 This window unit is rated for up to 340 square feet, and includes three cooling modes and three fan speeds.
-It can also provide two directional air currents, and allows you to set a time or use a remote control — not exactly smart tech, but still nice when it comes to programming.
+It can also provide two-directional air currents and allows you to set a time or use a remote control — not exactly smart tech, but still nice when it comes to programming.

 This is one of the more expensive AC units on our list, and not just because it can cool an area up to 250 square feet.
 It also includes more modes than most units — four different settings for 1) cooling, 2) using only the fan, 3) saving as much energy as possible, and 4) dehumidifying.

 There is a dual motor and cross-flow design for more accurate air control, and a timer for schedules throughout the day.
 If noise bothers you a lot when trying to sleep, consider this Haier model; it has been rated as one of the quietest AC units around.